MCDevKit/jsonte/CONTRIBUTING.md

 1. Create a new file in `jsonte/functions` directory named `<group>_functions.go`.
 2. Create a function for registering all functions in that group.
 It should be named `Register<group>Functions`.
+3. Register group by calling `RegisterGroup` function with following struct:
+    - `Name` - name of the group
+    - `Title` - title of the group
+    - `Summary` - summary of the group
-3. Register all functions by to that group (refer to the next section for more info).
+4. Register all functions by to that group (refer to the next section for more info).
-4. Add a call to that function in `Init` function in `jsonte/functions/function_definition.go`.
+5. Add a call to that function in `Init` function in `jsonte/functions/function_definition.go`.
-5. Add tests for all functions in that group in a new file called `test/<group>_functions_test.go`.
+6. Add tests for all functions in that group in a new file called `test/<group>_functions_test.go`.

 ### Adding a new function